Infantry Shoulder Cord

-The infantry blue cord is a United States military decoration worn over the right shoulder of all infantry-qualified U.S. Army soldiers.
+The Infantryman Shoulder Cord is a United States military decoration worn over the right shoulder of all infantry-qualified U.S. Army soldiers.
 It is a fourragere in light blue, specifically PMS 5415 (dubbed "Infantry Blue" by the U.S. Army), worn under the right shoulder and under the right epaulette of a U.S. Army infantry soldier's Class A dress blue uniform jacket or Class B shirt.
 The cord is composed of a series of alternating left and right half knots that are tied around a leader cord to form a "Solomon bar".

 History

 The modern Infantry blue cord is a simplified version of the breast and right shoulder cord worn in 1902 as part of the newly introduced full dress uniform of that date.
 This ceremonial item was in army, corps or departmental color (light-blue for infantry).

 During the Korean War General J. Lawton Collins, Chief of Staff for the Army, asked a group of advisers what could be done to enhance the morale of the fighting Infantryman.
 It was decided that they would receive special insignia, so that everyone would know that the soldier was an infantryman who would be fighting on the front lines.

 A light-blue cord was created to be worn on the right shoulder of both infantry trained officers and enlisted men.
 Also, light-blue plastic disks were issued to be placed behind the metal "crossed rifles" Infantry branch of service insignia U.S. collar discs on Class A and Class B uniforms as well as on the U.S. coat of arms disc on the front of the service cap.
 The new enhancements were first worn by the 3rd U.S. Infantry Regiment ("The Old Guard").
 The light-blue cord and disks became standard for all U.S. infantry soldiers in 1952.